Conus paukstisi

 Conus paukstisi is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails, cone shells or cones.

 These snails are predatory and venomous.
 They are capable of stinging humans.

 Description

 The size of the shell varies between 9 mm and 35 mm.
+It features a golden-caramel pattern throughout the shell.
+Its whorls do not seem to taper towards the outside making it seem flatter at the top.
+It also has horizontal running costae.

 Distribution

 This marine species occurs off Hawaii.